Searches - Con29 Enquiries of a Local Authority

 Local Council search:

-In order to arrange a Con29 search through the District/Borough Council, please contact the relevant Council's Land Charges department, using the Links below.
+In order to arrange a Con29 search through the District/Borough Council, please contact the relevant Council's Land Charges department.
 The local Council will then formally consult the County Council regarding the highways, county planning and, if required, common land/village green elements.
-If you are unsure which local Council covers the parish where the property is situated, please see 'List of Parishes by District' below.
+If you are unsure which local Council covers the parish where the property is situated, there is a helpful search facility on the Glos.
+Parish & Town Councils page.

-You can also apply for a Con29 search online.
-For more information, please see the link to NLIS (National Land Information Service).
+You can also apply for a Con29 search online via the National Land Information Service.

 Personal Search Company search: